The Bearcat Beat: Men's tennis wins the CUNYAC title again while baseball and softball teams fall short

 In their game against the Finlandia Lions, the Bearcat bats were quiet once again.
 After a scoreless game for the first three innings, the Lions put up two runs in the fourth inning and four in the fifth.

 Baruch did not score until the eighth inning, when Saint-Hilaire roped a three-run double in his final career at-bat for Baruch.
-Baruch lost the game 8-3, eliminating it from the playoffs and ending
+Baruch lost the game 8-3, eliminating it from the playoffs and ending its season.

 Although the season ended earlier than hoped, Baruch still finished with award winners and all-stars.
 Freshman Liam O’Gara won rookie of the year, while batting .318 and winning rookie of the week four times this year.